-Notes: Coefficients and confidence intervals plotted for the marginal effect of newspaper exposure on migration flows from equation (4), estimated over one hundred mile bins.
+Notes: The total impact of a one unit increase in Newspaper Exposure is plotted with 95 percent confidence intervals, from equation (4), estimated over one hundred mile bins.
 Standard errors calculated using the Delta Method.

 Source: Author's calculations using circulation rates from the Alliance of Audited Media, newspaper content from LexisNexis, and migration flows from the IRS SOI.